 Ok, so what do you recommend and why?

 Alright, here we go: if you’re looking to learn Spanish, as in eventually get to conversational fluency or better, you’re a beginner (not an experienced polyglot who’s learned 3 other languages before or something), you’ve got at least a few months to work on it (and it will take at least that long to get fluent), then I highly recommend a little-known program called Synergy Spanish (click here to check out their site).
-It’s $67 for the digital version that you can download, and it is a FULL course by itself, it contains about the same quantity of material as Pimsleur Spanish Levels 1-3 and each level of Pimsleur is $250 so that’s $750 total for Pimsleur, and frankly I think Synergy Spanish actually does a better job of teaching the material, and a way better job of choosing which material to teach, than Pimsleur, Rosetta Stone ($500+), Rocket Spanish ($100+), LiveMocha (kinda-sorta free but not really, and you get what you pay for), or any of the other courses I tried do.
+Both the digital versions (one is audio-only, the other is audio and video) are under $100, and either is a FULL course by itself, they contain about the same quantity of material as Pimsleur Spanish Levels 1-3 and each level of Pimsleur is $250 so that’s $750 total for Pimsleur, and frankly I think Synergy Spanish actually does a better job of teaching the material, and a way better job of choosing which material to teach, than Pimsleur, Rosetta Stone ($500+), Rocket Spanish ($100+), LiveMocha (kinda-sorta free but not really, and you get what you pay for), or any of the other courses I tried do.

 When I first started teaching myself Spanish, I started with Pimsleur and did levels I-IV.
 I have since tried about half a dozen other courses, including Synergy Spanish, and I’ll tell you something: I learned far more from Synergy Spanish than I did from all 4 levels of Pimsleur or any other single system.